MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/windows-11-apis-for-audio-processing-objects.md

 By default, the loopback stream "taps into" (listens to) the audio stream prior to any volume or muting being applied.
 A loopback stream tapped before volume has been applied is known as a pre-volume loopback stream.
 An advantage of having a pre-volume loopback stream is a clear and uniform audio stream, regardless of the current volume setting.

-Prior to Windows 2024, the loopback stream provided by Windows to the AEC APOs is the pre-volume loopback.
 Some AEC algorithms may prefer obtaining a loopback stream that has been connected after any volume processing (including being muted).
 This configuration is known as post-volume loopback.

 In the next major version of Windows AEC APOs can request post-volume loopback on supported endpoints.